Answers About High Blood Sugar and Type 2 Diabetes [hyperglycemia]

 - Lack of exercise

-As result of our blood sugar becoming too high, we will feel fatigued and tired.
-The only thing you can do is work to keep your blood sugar levels normal through diet, exercise, and any medication regimen prescribed by your physician.
+As a result of our blood sugar becoming too high, we will feel fatigued and tired.
+The only thing you can do is work to keep your blood sugar levels normal through following something like the CSN diet, exercise, and any medication regimen prescribed by your physician.